mlbridge/mlbridge.github.io/README.md

   <img src="readme-assets/manual-vetting.gif"/>
 </p>

-The user can decide whether to classify a non - vetted domain as a benign domain, or can be classified as a domain that is malicious or can be selected to send back Honeypot IP addresses to the malicious domain.
+The user can decide whether to classify a non-vetted domain as a benign domain, or can be classified as a domain that is malicious or can be selected to send back Honeypot IP addresses to the malicious domain.

 ### Training a new Model or Retraining older Models